Skip to content

 A wedding blogger might fall in love with a photo you shared and decide to repost it using all the credits you added.
 (Yay!)

-Crediting others means you’re more likely to be credited in return.
+Crediting others means you’re more likely to be credited in return, and it helps you avoid any potential copyright issues.
 And the more people who are sharing images and talking about you on social media, the easier it is to build a following.
 As you gain more followers, you can be sure some are coming from the partners and vendors in your industry that are starting to credit your work.

 With a more targeted audience, your brand will become even more valuable for building your community and turning social followers into clients!
 As you start tagging others, be sure to include a link to your HoneyBook Contact Form in your profile bio.
 As more people see your work, you can make it easy for them to reach out and start working with you.